-The Public Service Department (PSD) is funded by Special and Federal Funds.
+The Department of Public Service (PSD) is funded by Special and Federal Funds.
 The PSD does not rely on General Funds.
 The PSD is primary funded by the gross revenue tax on utility bills pursuant to 30 V.S.A. § 21, with some programs funded through federal grants and the Energy Efficiency Charge.
-For information about the PSD budget, see the FY17 Budget Presentation.
+For information about the PSD budget, see the Fiscal Year 2019 Department Budget.